campavao/cozy-couple/README.md

-# Cozy Couple
+# FlipTrack

-A website built to help track and process couch orders for a friend
+An easy way to manage and track your inventory, deliveries, and couch pickups